-Conversely, the fund has been conservatively positioned over the past year with high cash levels in the portfolio (on average above 50%) which has dragged on its returns.
-Another detractor to the company's performance was investing in potential turnaround situations too early, for example City Chic and Domino's Pizza.
-These companies downgraded over the half year reporting season and the fund scaled out of them accordingly.
+Conversely, the fund has been conservatively positioned over the past year with high cash levels in the portfolio (on average above 40%) which has dragged on its returns.
+Another detractor to the company's performance was investing in potential turnaround situations too early.